fortinetsolutions/terraform-modules/GCP/qwiklabs/fortiweb/instructions/en.md

 ![FortiWeb Virtual Server Item Interface IP](https://raw.githubusercontent.com/fortinetsolutions/terraform-modules/master/GCP/qwiklabs/fortiweb/instructions/img/fweb_virtual_server_item_interface_ip.png)

-## Task 7:  Create Web Protection Profile
+## Task 7:  Create Web Protection Policy

 1. We will now create a Policy to apply a protection profile to protect our application Server.
-Before creating a policy let’s look at few default protection profiles that FortiWeb is configured with.
+Before creating a policy let’s look at few default protection profiles which are pre-configured on FortiWeb.
 The Inline Standard protection profile consists of signatures to protect against SQL injection, XSS and other generic attacks.

     ```
     Navigate to Policy >> Web Protection Profile